 Your LPA cannot be used to amend your Will.
 LPAs become invalid on your death which is when your executors will take over your affairs.

-Why do you need an LPA?
+Why do you need Lasting Powers of Attorney?

 If you lose capacity without a valid LPA in place, the only option is to apply to the Court of Protection for the appointment of a deputy to manage your affairs for you.
 This is an expensive process which can take months, leaving your business exposed in the meantime.
 It is up to the Court to decide who is suitable to act on your behalf – the Court may not pick the same person that you would have chosen.